MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 	Once you have finished reviewing the document, close the document window.

 19. This will return you to **Outlook on the web** with the email still displayed in the right-hand pane.
-In the body of the email, the document appears in a tile.
-You want to download the document.
-Select the down arrow that appears on the right-side of the tile, and in the menu that appears, select **Download**.
+In the body of the email, a link to the document should appear.
+You want to download the document, so select the link to open the document in Word and then download the document.

 20. Once the file has finished downloading, in the notification bar, select **Open file** that appears below the file name.